Ian-Wa/pitch2/README.md

 ## Known Bugs
 * There are no known bugs currently but pull requests are allowed incase you spot a bug

+## Contact Information

+If you have any question or contributions, please email me at [Ian Wanjira](https://www.ianwanjira4@gmail.com)